Allergies and sinus infections can present similar symptoms. So, what how do you tell the difference between sinusitis and your allergies?

 How to Diagnose the Condition?

-A highly experienced medical professional such as Dr. Lee Mandel at South Florida Sinus and Allergy Center can assess your problem accurately.
+A highly experienced medical professional such as Dr. Lee Mandel at Florida Sinus & Snoring Specialists can assess your problem accurately.
 Board-certified otolaryngologist and sinus specialist Dr. Mandel will help to diagnose your condition and prescribe the appropriate treatment depending on your unique case.

 There are a few ways these conditions are diagnosed: